epigen/enrichment_analysis/README.md

         - a hierarchically clustered bubble plot encoding both effect-size (color) and significance (size) is provided, with statistical significance denoted by `\*` (PNG).
         - all summary visualizations are configured to cap the values (`{adjp_cap}`/`{or_cap}`/`{nes_cap}`) to avoid shifts in the coloring scheme caused by outliers.
 - **results** (`{result_path}/enrichment_analysis`)
-- the result directory contains a folder for each region/gene set `{query}` and `{group}`
+- the result directory contains a folder for each genomic-region/gene set `{query}` and `{group}`
     - `{query}/{method}/{database}/` containing:
         - result table (CSV): `{query}\_{database}.csv`
         - enrichment dot plot (PNG): `{query}\_{database}.{png}`
     - `{group}/{method}/{database}/` containing
         - aggregated result table (CSV): `{group}\_{database}\_all.csv`
-        - hierarchically clustered bubble plot visualizing statistical significance and effect-sizes simultaneously (PNG):  `{group}\_{database}\_summary_{topTerms|specificTerms}.{png}`.
+        - hierarchically clustered bubble plots simultaneously visualizing statistical significance and effect-sizes (PNG):  `{group}\_{database}\_summary_{topTerms|specificTerms}.{png}`.
 In case of only one query gene/region set, this plot is empty.
      - Additional method-specific outputs are provided :
-        - **GREAT enrichment**: `{query}/GREAT/{database}/{query}_{database}.csv`
+        - **GREAT genomic-region enrichment**:
-            - contains the GREAT enrichment results for the selected GMT database
-            - in addition to the standard GREAT statistics, the workflow adds two extra columns:
+            - in addition to the standard GREAT statistics, the workflow adds two extra columns to the result table:
                 - `regions`: the associated query regions for a term, written in BED-like coordinate form
                 - `annotated_genes`: the genes associated to those regions for that term
-            - these two columns are filled for near-significant terms, so that interesting hits can be traced back directly to the supporting regions and genes
+            - these two columns are filled for significant terms (according to configured adjusted p-value threshold), so that interesting hits can be traced back directly to the supporting regions and genes
-            - the matching plot is stored as `{query}/GREAT/{database}/{query}_{database}.png`
-        - **GREAT gene annotation**: additional files are written in `{query}/GREAT/`
+            - additional results from the region-gene association provided by GREAT:
-            - `genes.txt`: the set of genes associated to the query regions by GREAT
+                - `genes.txt`: list of genes associated with the query regions
-            - `region_gene_associations.csv`: the explicit region-to-gene assignment table produced by the GREAT association step
+                - `region_gene_associations.csv`: region-to-gene assignment table
                 - `region_gene_associations.pdf`: visualization of the region-gene associations
-            - these files complement the GREAT enrichment CSV: the enrichment table shows which gene sets are significant, while `genes.txt` and `region_gene_associations.csv` give the broader region-to-gene mapping used downstream
+                - these files complement GREAT's main result table by detailing the region-to-gene mapping, which is also used downstream
-        - **pycisTarget detailed retrieval**: additional files are written in `{query}/pycisTarget/{database}/`
+        - **pycisTarget genomic-region enrichment**: additional results
             - `{query}_{database}.motif_hits.csv`: detailed motif-hit table extracted from the HDF5 result object; it reports which query regions are linked to the enriched motifs.
             - `{query}_{database}.cistromes.csv`: TF-associated cistrome table extracted from the HDF5 pycisTarget result.
 Each row links a TF-associated cistrome to a database region and the overlapping query region.
 It represents region-level matches for TFs supported by the enrichment results.
             - `motif_enrichment_cistarget_{query}.hdf5`: the full pycisTarget result object
             - `motif_enrichment_cistarget_{query}.html`: the interactive pycisTarget HTML report

 Note:
 - Despite usage of the correct parameter, **rGREAT** was not using the provided cores during testing.
 Nevertheless, it is still provided as parameter.
 - **(r)GREAT** performs [two statistical test](https://great-help.atlassian.net/wiki/spaces/GREAT/pages/655456/Statistics) (binomial and hypergeometric), results of both are reported and should be considered.
 Which results are used for the visualization can be configured in `column_names:GREAT`.
 - **pycisTarget** for region set enrichment does not use the provided background regions.
-In case this is desired (e.g., conensus regions or TF ChIP-seq data) follow the [instructions for custom cisTarget databases](https://github.com/aertslab/create_cisTarget_databases) using your own regions and use them as database.
+In case this is desired (e.g., consensus regions or TF ChIP-seq data) follow the [instructions for custom cisTarget databases](https://github.com/aertslab/create_cisTarget_databases) using your own regions and use them as database.

 # 🛠️ Usage
 Here are some tips for the usage of this workflow: